imhazige/benchmark-test-java-php-nodejs/python/django/README.md

 ## Run development
 go to app folder, run command
+set the environment variable DATABASE_HOST to the host of the mysql database, or you can chnage the default value in the setting.py
 `python manage.py runserver 8080`
 or using wsgi-express(if installed):
 `python manage.py runmodwsgi --port=8080 --reload-on-changes`